colugomusic/blahdio/README.md

 {
   // The library calls this for each chunk of audio data it reads.

-  // The returned frame data will be interleaved.
+  // The channel data will be interleaved.

   // For typed audio data (WAV, MP3, FLAC and WavPack), frames will be returned
   // as 32-bit floats.